ThorpeJosh/image-sorting-tool/README.md

 This is a simple python tool that will find all the images in a source directory (including sub-directories) and copy them into a structured destination.

 The date taken for each image will be extracted from the exif data and the image destination name will be by default in format 'yyyymmdd-HHMMSS'.
 For example '20201225-234532.jpg'
-The default output structure is for renamed images to be placed in year and month folders.
+The default output structure is for sorted images to be placed in year and month folders.
 For example:

 /<br>
 ├── 2019/<br>